Japanese CBD Industry Growth Forecast: Now to 2025

 The Yano report goes on to comment on the development of a CBD-friendly culture throughout the Japanese island.
 Traditionally very conservative, the anti-drug Japanese populace has recently softened toward CBD to some degree, as is reflected by ongoing legislative efforts to normalize CBD commerce within Japan.

-Soon, Yano predicts that CBD products will be widespread throughout Japanese chain convenience stores like 7-Eleven and may even be sold in Japanese Costcos.
-One of the main factors driving this increased acceptance of CBD is the adoption of CBD products by major name brands that have already acquired the trust of Japanese shoppers.
+Yano predicts that CBD products will soon be widespread in Japanese chain convenience stores like 7-Eleven and possibly in Japanese Costcos.
+This increased acceptance of CBD is largely driven by major name brands adopting these products and leveraging the trust they’ve already built with Japanese shoppers.

 The best way that brands can overcome this reticence is to continually point out how CBD is different from THC from both the perspective of effects and legality.
 Unlike the United States, in which THC is legal in many places, this intoxicating cannabinoid remains fully illegal everywhere in Japan, something that brands catering to Japanese audiences must always keep in mind.